jet/equinox/DOCUMENTATION.md

 // If storing in a single collection, one specifies the db and collection
-// alternately use the overload that defers the mapping until the stream one is writing to becomes clear let connection = CosmosStoreConnection(client, "databaseName", "containerName") let storeContext = CosmosStoreContext(connection) let ctx = EventsContext(storeContext, gatewayLog)
+// alternately use the overload that defers the mapping until the stream one is writing to becomes clear let connection = CosmosStoreClient(client, "databaseName", "containerName") let storeContext = CosmosStoreContext(connection) let ctx = EventsContext(conn, gatewayLog)

 //
 // Write an event